odoo/documentation/content/developer/reference/testing.rst

   will generally not want both ``post_install`` is usually paired with ``-at_install`` when tagging a test class.
 - *module_name*: Odoo tests classes extending
-  :class:`~odoo.tests.common.BaseCase` are implicitely tagged with the technical name of their module.
+  :class:`~odoo.tests.common.BaseCase` are implicitly tagged with the technical name of their module.
 This allows easily selecting or excluding specific modules when testing e.g. if you want to only run tests from ``stock_account``: